Personalization: 7 best practices to inform your strategy

 Integrate personalization across platforms

-We live in an onmi-channel world — and with that comes omni-channel customer journeys.
+We live in an omni-channel world — and with that comes omni-channel customer journeys.
 Customers switch seamlessly between platforms and they expect to hear the same, integrated message from your company regardless of where they’re finding it.

 So in addition to personalizing your emails, consider using on-page content recommendations, pop-up modals and cross-promotions to tailor your website content to each visitor’s preferences.
 (On Omeda, you can create different personalizations based on someone’s previous purchase and/or content viewing history, as well as demographic information, so you can really optimize this experience.)